 Said to be the inspiration for Diagon Alley, Victoria Street has colourful buildings, a witchery and a joke shop.
 The curved cobble street is a must visit for Potter fans!

 The Harry Potter Walking Tour

 There are many walking tours in Edinburgh, and it’s no wonder that there are ones dedicated just to Harry Potter.
 Taking this tour is a good way to guide you around hidden gems of inspiration for the Potter novels, including another cafe that Rowling wrote at.

 Just down from The Elephant House is Greyfriars Graveyard.
 It’s famous for many things, but one thing it’s famous for is the grave of Thomas Riddell.
 Eagle eyed Potter fans will notice the spelling is different from Tom Riddle in the Potter novels, but it’s said that Rowling would walk through the graveyard, and took character names from grave stones she read.
 Other names you can spot includes McGonagall and Snape.

 The J.K.
-Rowling Suite, The Balmoral Hotel > > For £1,7000 per night you can stay in the J.K.
-Rowling street at The Balmoral > Hotel.
-The hotel sits on Princes Street, between old and new, and the suite is > room 552, where J.K.
-Rowling finished writing Harry Potter and the Deathly > Hallows.
+Rowling Suite, The Balmoral Hotel

+Finally, for £1,7000 per night you can stay in the J.K.
+Rowling street at The Balmoral Hotel.
+The hotel sits on Princes Street, between old and new, and the suite is room 552, where J.K.
+Rowling finished writing Harry Potter and the Deathly Hallows.
 Worth a visit, and definitely a hidden gem!